Cebajel/Timetable_Scheduler/README.md

 ## 5. Project Timeline

-The project timeline is anticipated to span [Start Date] to [End Date], with phases including literature review, software development, testing, scalability analysis, user interface design, and reporting tool implementation.
+The project timeline is anticipated to span the Autumn semester 2023-2024, with phases including literature review, software development, testing, scalability analysis, user interface design, and reporting tool implementation.

 ## 6. Budget